 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct two to three weeks out for fall and holiday weekends.
 Skip the courtyard-facing rooms entirely; you came for the Manhattan view.